Monita Rajpal

 Monita Rajpal (born 20 February 1974) is a Canadian journalist.
 She is a former news presenter for Citytv and CNN International.

 At CNN, she anchored CNN Today, World One, the art programmes Art of Life and Icon, CNN NewsCenter, and TalkAsia.
 She worked for CNN between 2001 and 2014, first in Atlanta at the CNN Center, next in London, and finally in Hong Kong.
-Since leaving CNN, she blogs on her news and lifestyle blog, The Citrine Room.
+Rajpal is now a life coach helping high achieving women to cut through the noise, make sense of pivotal life shifts, and create lives rooted in clarity, purpose, and self-trust.